mia-platform/documentation/docs/marketplace/add_to_marketplace/add_item_by_type/add_custom_resource.md

 - `providerId`
 - `visibility`

-Considering also the fact that custom resources are defined by the `apiVersion` and the `kind`, in case of updates on the resources you need to actually create a new marketplace item with a different version, and up-to-date release note and the resource with the updates you require.
+Considering also the fact that custom resources are defined by the `apiVersion` and the `kind`: in case of updates on the resource you need to actually create a new marketplace item with a different version (possibly with a release note) and the resource with the updates you require.

 You can add the new Marketplace item with the `miactl marketplace apply` explained before.